 Belinda was perfectly fine, of course.
 She even managed to talk her way out of being arrested.

-Where the Barn – where the Megacentre – had once stood, a stark white marble pyramid rose, looking down on the streets of South Hertling from a sapphire eye within its golden capstone.
-Reached almost to the pavement of Wellington Road, and it effectively screened off whatever had been behind it.
+Where the Barn – where the Megacentre – had once stood, a stark white stone pyramid rose, looking down on the streets of South Hertling from a sapphire eye within its golden capstone.
+It reached almost to the pavement of Wellington Road, and it effectively screened off whatever had been behind it.

 That included the Phantasm, Christian, Nalda and Fanaka.
 When the Pyramid had risen, they had been forced to flee across the shaking concrete apron of the Mega Centre, Nalda almost carrying Fanaka as he explained how the wave motion effect showed that it was no natural earthquake.
 Now they stood in the little laneway between Hurley Road and Local High School.